 The Twentieth Century

 In 1912 the College appointed its third (and first female) Principal, Miss Winifred Todhunter.
-Soon after, the Library's annual grant was increased to £25 and a 'Reference Library' was created containing 1,500 books on the first floor of the Skinner Building.
+Soon after, the Library's annual grant was increased to £25 and a 'Reference Library' was created on the first floor of the Skinner Building containing 1,500 books.
 The renovation work required to house the collection was paid for with the proceeds of the sale of the College's printing press.
-In the 1920s the Library moved into what had been the College's Practising School, and by the 1930s it contained around 7,400 books.
-In 1950 the College employed its first librarian and seven years later the first purpose-built library was created on the ground floor of the Skinner Building, adjacent to the Chapel.
+In the 1920s the Library moved into what had been the College's Practising School, and by the 1930s had around 7,400 books.
+In 1950 the College employed its first librarian, and seven years later the first purpose-built library was created on the ground floor of the Skinner Building, adjacent to the Chapel.
 The next incarnation, The Sibthorp Library, was built on the site of old tennis courts and was opened in 1972 by HRH The Duchess of Kent.
 It was named for the Sibthorp family who occupied Canwick Hall from 1730 to 1940.
 An extension to the building in 1998 was opened by Gillian Merron MP.

 The Twenty-First Century